-Variable payments are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Group and/or individuals require this (other than where payments are required by law).
+Variable components are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Company and/or individuals require this (other than where payments are required by law).
 Individual awards are based on an assessment of performance of individuals allowing for differentiation.

-The remuneration of employees in the Risk Management, Compliance and the Actuarial functions and Internal Audit is determined independently of the financial results of the business areas they oversee.
-This reinforces the independence of these functions.
+The remuneration of employees in the Risk, Compliance, Internal Audit and Actuarial functions is determined independently of the financial results of the business areas they oversee.
+This reinforces the independence of these Functions.